 For quite some time I have made an observation that American culture is getting more and more casual.
 And while I understand that natural progression toward individuality as we become more enlightened, I also believe that some aspects of that evolution have made our societal transactions too casual.

-Customer service, for example, is a pet peeve of mine, as I have witnessed its decay in my own work life.
+Customer service, for example, is a pet peeve as I have witnessed its decay in my work life.
 Things I was taught by employers as a young man seem to have gone out the window when I ask for service at many places today.
 Simple things like acknowledgment, eye contact, a smile even.
 Not all, mind you, but too many.
 How often are we dissatisfied with the way our problems are handled at the front desk?
 In my view- too often.

 I owned a nice restaurant in Cedar Falls and when people came in dressed up a little, it gave me a sense of satisfaction because they were complementing our efforts.
 Not everyone came dressed up, in fact, guys with baseball caps and t shirts were very common.
 It wasn’t a big deal and I didn’t treat them any differently and gave them the same respect I’d give anyone…but I noticed.

 My wife and I always dress for dinner at nicer establishments because we like the effort they are making and we enjoy participating.
 Not everyone sees it that way, but we do.
-And we like it.

 My mother was a flight attendant in the 50s and would tell me how everyone would dress up to fly.
 It was like being in a high-end restaurant at 35000 feet.
 To this day, I put on a jacket when I fly to emulate that feeling.
 I’m the only one in coach with a jacket 9 times out of 10, but I have my preference.
 I equate that preference with respect for the flight attendants, like my mother, who have a difficult job.